“Marketing is no longer about the stuff that you make, but about the stories you tell.”— Seth Godin

 In my Personal Selling class, we were discussing the natural human inclination to illogically and unconsciously assume that there is a parallel between a part and its whole — even when the two are totally unrelated or irrelevant to each other.

-I call this tendency “UPA,” which stands for “unconscious paralleled assumption.”
+I call this tendency “UPA,” or “unconscious paralleled assumption.”
 It means that people will unconsciously assume there's a parallel between one part and its whole, even if the two are totally different and unrelated.

-For example, you visit a department store and notice that their shelves are dirty, cheap, disorganized, and unprofessional-looking.
-You will naturally assume, at an unconscious level, that the business behind it or the products it sells are the same.
+For example, you visit a department store and notice their shelves are dirty, cheap, disorganized, and unprofessional-looking.
+You will naturally assume, perhaps only at an unconscious level, that the business behind it or the products it sells are the same.
+That is…

 Poor, Unprofessional, Cheap, and so on.